 Season 3 Patrick Garr Season 3 Patrick Garr

-EPISODE 5: Creating New Possibilities with Jared Arnett
+Episode 17 (S3E5): Creating New Possibilities w/ Jared Arnett

 Our guest is Jared Arnett, Pastor of Teaching and Leadership at New Beginnings Fellowship Church.
 Jared is a lifelong Appalachian who lives in the region by choice.
 He has been involved in several initiatives and has rarely had a job that existed prior to him stepping into it.
 Listen to Jared as he shares his journey as a leader in Appalachia, constantly creating new possibilities in the region.